-Addendum: I have switched back to NextGEN Gallery since they cleaned the problems and I did not get much support from Nextcellent Gallery developer.
-For whatever it is worth, I wanted to share this information but the post is still worth reading.
+Addendum: I have switched back to NextGEN Gallery since they cleaned the problems, and I did not get much support from the Nextcellent Gallery developer.
+For whatever it is worth, I wanted to share this information, but the post is still worth reading.

 NextGEN The Beginning

 I have been using NextGEN Gallery since its beta versions, I remember its developer Alex Rabe announcing that he would introduce a dramatically new way of organizing images in WordPress.
 Since then, I have gone through all the version upgrades, even made a few modest monetary contributions to the NextGEN cause.
 The changing of hands of the code, and the new owner Photocrati taking the software to a new codebase has brought me, and many other users, much grief.
 There were numerous bugs, NextGEN did not play nice with other plugins, and wreaked havoc on my WordPress installation whenever I tried a version above 1.9.13.

 To their credit, the Photocrati team tried to alleviate the problems and acknowledged that they had moved too fast, and openly apologized to the community.
 That was a good step.
 I have even communicated with some of their support staff, and they really tried to help resolve my problem.
 But in the end, I was left hanging.
 Here is a summary of the issues I have had with the “new and improved” NextGEN Gallery: